pineboat/pineboat.github.io/content/post/javascript_promise_is_future.md

 image_alt: "important message about image"
 image_credit: "credit the image owner"
 ---
+Promises without fully understanding the underlying constructs can be harmful in both JavaScript and other aspects.

+I dived head first into using promises [without adequate understanding][problem-with-promises].

 Asynchronous execution was there in Javascript for long.
 Promises are not new either.
 The support is 72% (**TK - validate?**).
 This post is to help you on the path to understand asynchronous javascript execution and where promises fit in the picture.

 ## TL;DR